 8. Petroleum distillates

-Petroleum-extracted ingredients used in cosmetics may cause contact dermatitis and are often contaminated with cancer-causing impurities.
+Petroleum-extracted ingredients used in cosmetics may cause contact dermatitis and are often contaminated with cancer-causing impurities, such as polycyclic aromatic hydrocarbons (PAHs).
 They are produced in oil refineries at the same time as automobile fuel, heating oil, and chemical feed.

 9. “Fragrance”

-Found in: moisturizers, deodorant, lotion, face cream, shampoo, conditioner
+Found in: moisturizers, deodorant, lotion, face cream, shampoo, and conditioner

-Federal law doesnโt require companies to list on product labels any of the chemicals in their fragrance mixtures [source].
+Of all the ingredients to avoid in makeup, unnatural fragrances are some of the hardest to steer clear of.
+Federal law doesn't require companies to list on product labels any of the chemicals in their fragrance mixtures [source].
 Recent research from the Environmental Working Group and the Campaign for Safe Cosmetics found an average of 14 chemicals in 17 name-brand fragrance products, none of which were listed on the label.

 Fragrances can contain hormone disruptors and are among the top 5 allergens in the world.
 Our advice?
-Buy fragrance-free or a product containing beneficial essential oils wherever possible.
+Buy products that are fragrance-free or those containing beneficial essential oils wherever possible.

 10. Oxybenzone